Introduction to provisioned throughput in Azure Cosmos DB

-Setting throughput on a container
+Set throughput on a container

-It is recommended that you configure throughput at the container granularity when you want guaranteed performance for the container.
+We recommend that you configure throughput at the container granularity when you want guaranteed performance for the container.

-Setting throughput on a database
+Set throughput on a database

-Setting throughput on an Azure Cosmos database guarantees that you receive the provisioned throughput all the time.
-Since all containers within the database share the provisioned throughput, Azure Cosmos DB does not provide any predictable throughput guarantees for a particular container in that database.
+Setting throughput on an Azure Cosmos database guarantees that you receive the provisioned throughput for that database all the time.
+Because all containers within the database share the provisioned throughput, Azure Cosmos DB doesn't provide any predictable throughput guarantees for a particular container in that database.
 The portion of the throughput that a specific container can receive is dependent on:

-- The number of containers
+- The number of containers.